The ATEX directive

 ATEX are the set of rules applicable to equipment used in explosive atmospheres and to workers potentially at risk from explosive atmospheres.
 The ATEX requirements for equipment are detailed in directive 2014/34/EU and the ATEX requirements for workplaces are detailed in directive 99/92/EC.

 Both directives are colloquially known as the ATEX directive, even though it is actually two separate directives.
-We often separate the two by referring to the 2014/34/EU as the ATEX equipment directive and 1999/92/EC as the ATEX workplace directive.
+We often separate the two by referring to them as the ATEX equipment directive and the ATEX workplace directive.

 Where does ATEX apply?

 The ATEX equipment directive is a product directive, which purpose is to ensure free trade for relevant electrical as well as mechanical products within the common market.
-These rules are consistent within all EU countries and individual countries are thus not allowed to deviate from these regulations.
+These rules are consistent within all EU countries.
+In that, individual countries are not allowed to deviate from these regulations.
 Products which comply with the ATEX directive can be CE marked and must also show additional marking as prescribed by the directive and the harmonised standards.

 The ATEX workplace directive’s purpose is to secure workers’ safety from the consequences of an explosion, by preventing that one occurs.
-The workplace directive applies everywhere within the EU territory, but unlike the equipment directive, it consists of a set of minimum standards, to which individual countries can add national legislation that is more restrictive.
+The workplace directive applies everywhere within the EU territory.
+Unlike the equipment directive, it consists of a set of minimum standards, to which individual countries can add national legislation that is more restrictive.

 The requirements for equipment originate from the ATEX workplace requirement, which demands a classification of areas with explosive atmospheres.
 This classification consists of a division into zones, based on the likelihood of the emergence of an explosive atmosphere.
 Equipment, which is to be used within these zones, must be chosen from set categories, so that a consistency exists between the risk of the equipment to act as a source of ignition and the risk of an explosive atmosphere emerging.